"Being here is helping each other help ourselves. I had an opportunity to heal and grow. I’ve sown thousands of seeds here and left a mark."

 - Have a desire to learn the horticultural skills required in operating an organic farm, as well as floral design techniques and retail sales skills

-- Understand that he/she must be able to get along with co-workers and staff, and follow directions and rules in order to fulfill the requirements of the job training and employment program
+- Understand that they must be able to get along with co-workers and staff, and follow directions and rules in order to fulfill the requirements of the job training and employment program

 - Agree to participate in ongoing progress “check ins” conducted by Project staff

-To determine eligibility, an interview will be scheduled with the candidate and HGP Farm staff.
-The interviews cover many areas of the candidate’s work life, educational background, military experience, and lifestyle issues that may need to be addressed during the course of his/her employment and training program.
+To determine eligibility, an interview will be scheduled with the Training and Education supervisor.
+The interview covers many areas of the candidate’s work life, educational background, military experience, and lifestyle issues that may need to be addressed during the course of their employment and training program.

-If, after the interview, the candidate is determined to be eligible, the candidate will participate in a two-week interview period of part-time work, giving the candidate and the staff the opportunity to see if this is a good job-training match.
+If, after the interview, the candidate is determined to be eligible, the candidate will participate in a two-week trial hire period, giving the candidate and the staff the opportunity to see if this is a good job-training match.
 If both parties agree, the candidate is hired with a one-month introductory period.

 In order to remain as a trainee in our program, a trainee must demonstrate a willingness to set and make progress towards mutually acceptable goals in their personal life, as well as in the training program.
 If, after repeated opportunities and support by Project staff, a trainee does not demonstrate progress in both life goals and training goals, the Project will give the trainee two weeks notice of severance and will open the space to other candidates.